 Sustainable Eating in Madrid

 In my opinion the easiest, and one of the least expensive ways, to eat low-waste in Madrid is to eat in cafe bars, particularly traditional ones.
 Food tends to be served on real plates, with real glasses and metal cutlery and no plastic straws!
-Food in these cafes bar is far less expensive than the equivalent at home and you can have as little as a tapa to a large plate of food, which really helps to avoid food waste.
+Food in these cafes bar is far less expensive than the equivalent at home and you can have a tiny tapa or a large plate of food.
+Being able to buy and eat quantities to suit your needs in restaurants really helps to avoid food waste.
 Often the most delicious tapas are given free with a coffee or drink, making it even more affordable.
 Our local charged us €1.65 for a small ‘Cafe con Leche’ with a free tapa.

-I had high hopes to create as little waste as possible on this trip by booking a self catering apartment and getting the heads up on zero waste stores from the Facebook Group Zero Waste Madrid.
-Let’s just say that theory and reality diverged early on in the trip, you’re welcome to use the Google Map of the Sustainable Ethical Stores in Madrid for your own trip.
-I’m sure there are quite a few stores of note in the city so if you come across any let me know and I’ll update the map.
-On the map are the main sights and public swimming pools too.
+I had high hopes to create as little waste as possible on this trip by booking a self catering apartment and getting the heads up on zero waste stores from the Facebook Group Zero Waste Madrid , which I’ve plotted on the Google map above.
+On this map of Sustainable Ethical Stores in Madrid I’ve also included the main visitor sights and public swimming pools too.

-We didn’t have an organic fruit and veg shop close to us so I just bought stuff like this in a local grocery as and when we needed it.
+We didn’t have an organic fruit and veg shop close to us so I just bought loose fruit and veg in local grocery stores as and when we needed it.
 The range of un-packaged fruit and veg in the smaller supermarkets was limited but the supermarkets under some of the El Corte Inglese stores (there are a few) offered a much wider selection, although at a higher price.
 Fresh bread rolls were available package free from local supermarkets and in the supermarket of El Corte Inglese.
 The supermarkets in El Corge Inglese also loose Haribo sweets that you can buy by weight.
-The standard is a plastic bag but you could use your own reusable.
+The standard is a plastic bag but you could use your own reusable nag.

 Sustainable Madrid Area by Area

-Before we headed to Madrid I looked to see if some of the sustainable ethical clothing, shoes and underwear brands included in earlier articles had stockists in Madrid and I’ve noted these on the Google map of Sustainable Ethical Stores in Madrid.
+Before we headed to Madrid I researched sustainable ethical clothing, shoes and underwear brands with stockists in Madrid and I’ve noted these on the Google map of Sustainable Ethical Stores in Madrid.
 Some other Sustainable Ethical Spanish brands like El Naturista shoes and Natural World shoes are widely available in many stores throughout the city.

 Instead of cataloguing shops by type I’m going to do it by area because I feel that this fits in more naturally with the way people explore a city.